 Amy M. Perlman is Vice President and Controller for ITC Holdings Corp., responsible for the company’s accounting, financial reporting, tax and other related functions.
 Ms. Perlman previously served as Director and Assistant Controller at ITC, responsible for external reporting, general ledger accounting and business processes, technical accounting policy and research and SOX Compliance.

 Prior to joining ITC, Ms. Perlman spent 10 years at Ally Financial (formerly GMAC) serving in a number of leadership roles including Senior Finance Director and Accounting Director.
 Ms. Perlman began her career in audit services at PricewaterhouseCoopers.

-Ms. Perlman is a member of the Audit & Finance Committee for the Children’s Hospital of Michigan Foundation, a non-profit dedicated to improving the health and wellness of children by raising and granting philanthropic resources and a member of the Economic Development Leadership Council of the Detroit Regional Chamber.
+Ms. Perlman is on the Board of Directors and Audit & Finance Committee for the Girl Scouts of Southeastern Michigan, an organization aimed at helping girl scouts discover their passions, connect with their communities, and take action to make the world a better place.
+She is also a member of the Audit & Finance Committee for the Children’s Hospital of Michigan Foundation, a non-profit dedicated to improving the health and wellness of children by raising and granting philanthropic resources.

 Ms. Perlman holds a Bachelor of Business Administration from the University of Michigan and is a Certified Public Accountant.

 Nina Plaushin is Vice President, Regulatory and Federal Affairs for ITC Holdings Corp.
 Ms. Plaushin has more than 25 years’ experience managing government and regulatory policy at the federal and state levels.
 She is responsible for the company’s federal and regional regulatory functions.